 - Degenerative disc disease

 - Spinal stenosis

 Losing the weight

 However, most individuals struggle to lose the holiday weight.
-Research has found that around 10% of individuals are unable to lose the holiday weight until the following fall.
+Research has found that around 10% of individuals cannot lose the holiday weight until the following fall.
 Another 11% say that they never lose the weight gained.
-Year after year the holiday weight gain adds up.
+Year after year, the holiday weight gain adds up.

-To stay healthy and protect the spine, here are some recommendation to fight the holiday weight gain:
+To stay healthy and protect the spine, here are some recommendations to fight the holiday weight gain:

 Physical activity is the best way to lose or maintain a healthy weight.
 Walking is a quick and perfect way to get in some quick exercise.
 With all the shopping, wrapping, and unwrapping, it can be challenging to find time to exercise.
 It does not have to be a full workout.
 Just a quick walk around the block is a perfect option.
 Don’t get frustrated up over not being able to exercise regularly.
 A 10-20 minute walk is better than no physical activity at all.

 Don’t try to avoid all the food during the holidays, instead develop an action plan.
 The objective is to eat and drink in moderation.
 An example could be before eating, eat a healthy snack, so there is no temptation to fill up on sweets, pastries, etc. Also, at the dinner, pass on the gravy and share the dessert.